dapplets/dapplet-docs/docs/ex10-new-virtual-adapter.md

 The initial code for this example is here: [ex10-new-virtual-adapter-exercise.](https://github.com/dapplets/dapplet-template/tree/ex10-new-virtual-adapter-exercise)

-The start point of the exercise is a solution for the [example 08: adapter development](https://github.com/dapplets/dapplet-template/tree/ex08.2-new-adapter-widget-solution).
+The start point of the exercise is a solution for the [Ex08: New Site specific adapter](/docs/new-site-adapter).
 There is an adapter for Google and a dapplet for it.

 1. Add search adapter for Yahoo.
 See the code on GitHub: [yahoo-adapter.](https://github.com/dapplets/dapplet-template/tree/ex10-new-virtual-adapter-solution/yahoo-adapter)